 The CSU East Bay MA in Multimedia degree program offers a concentration in Interaction Design for students interested in the intersection of technology and user experience.
 This interdisciplinary program gives artists access to the studios and labs they need to put the advanced theory they will learn into practice.
 Students have numerous opportunities for internships and job offers, with San Francisco’s tech scene; graduates of the Multimedia program are prepared for careers ranging from video and graphic design to education.
 A wealth of opportunity and a strong reputation make CSU East Bay a solid investment.

 Founded in 1925, the University of Baltimore has always been focused on practical education with real-world value.
 UB began with night classes for working adults, expanding into a junior college a decade later.
 For many years, the University of Baltimore was strictly an upper-division college, focusing only on the last two years of college and graduate programs.
 Though UB is a full, comprehensive university today, it is still primarily known for its professional programs, especially in fields linked to urban life and work, like public administration and business.

-The University of Baltimore Master’s in Interaction Design and Information Architecture is one of the university’s most in-demand programs, with strong showing on the job market.
+The University of Baltimore’s Master’s in Interaction Design and Information Architecture is one of the university’s most in-demand programs, with a strong showing on the job market.
 The program combines computer science with the insights that the humanities bring to life, preparing students to use their knowledge to meet needs and solve problems.
 This 36-credit program can be completed entirely online, or in evening and weekend classes, to provide working adults with flexibility.
-The University of Baltimore has been meeting students’ needs for nearly a century, and has more than proven its value.
+The University of Baltimore has been meeting students’ needs for nearly a century and has more than proven its value.

 Degree: MS in Interaction Design and Information Architecture